17jwk3/RF-Filter/README.md

 ### Takeaways

-The final design achieved a very close freqeuncycutoff of 1.935Ghz compared to the simulated 2.0Ghz.
+The final design achieved a very close freqeuncy  cutoff of 1.935Ghz compared to the simulated 2.0Ghz.

 Going forward it could be beneficial to have the filter attenuate faster, usually a draw back from steaper attentuation when simulating was the bandwidth of the filter was reduced.